Alternating Direction Method of Multipliers for Nonlinear Matrix Decompositions: ADMM for NMD

 Since the objective is separable across the entries of $T$, each element can be updated independently.
 Let $x$, $t$, $\lambda$, and $a$ denote the $(i,j)$th entries of $X$, $T$, $\Lambda$, and $A := WH$, respectively.
 The corresponding scalar subproblem is

 Because the loss term $d(x,f(t))$ is nonnegative and the quadratic penalty term is strictly convex when $\rho > 0$, the objective is coercive (it goes to infinity as $t$ goes to $\pm \infty$), hence the global minimum is attained (although it might not be unique).
 In cases where the chosen loss function $d$ and nonlinearity $f$ are simple enough, the global minimum can be expressed in a closed analytical form.
 This will be the case for the 12 models we consider in this paper.
-For more complicated nonlinearities or loss functions, the update may no longer admit a neat closed form; however, a global minimum can still be computed efficiently using standard numerical methods such as line search or root-finding.
+For more complicated nonlinearities or loss functions, the update may no longer admit a closed analytical form.
+However, since the $T$-update decouples into independent univariate subproblems and the quadratic penalty ensures coercivity, efficient root-finding methods (e.g., bisection, Newton's method) can be used to tackle the subproblems.

 Importantly, this step is the only one in the algorithm that depends on the choice of the nonlinearity, $f(\cdot)$, and the loss function, $d(\cdot,\cdot)$.
 In contrast, the updates for $W$, $H$, and $\Lambda$ are model independent.
 This distinction highlights a central strength of our framework: the algorithm remains flexible and broadly applicable, with all model-specific complexity isolated to the $T$-update.